 Tracing the contours of exhibition practice, he employs misperformance, improvisation and humour to create cover versions and ‘bad copies’ of art world scripts and collateral language forms.
 Through his work audio descriptions, artist talks, image lists and artist-in-residence applications are reimagined as sites for an expanded, more fantastical vision of what being critical actually is, or could be.

-Recent exhibitions and performances have included Born as part of Transcriptions for Fine Print, performed at the Art Gallery of South Australia, 2018; INSPI-RAY SHUN-SHUN APP-LI-KAY SHUN-SHUN at Hobiennale 2017, Hobart; Work in Progress: Investigations South of Market at Yerba Buena Center for the Arts, San Francisco, and do it, Samstag Museum of Art, Adelaide.
+Recent exhibitions and performances have included llllllllllllllllllll (twenty lowercase Ls) as part of Louise Haselton: Like Cures Like performed at the Samstag Musuem of Art, Adelaide; Born as part of Transcriptions for Fine Print, performed at the Art Gallery of South Australia, 2018; INSPI-RAY SHUN-SHUN APP-LI-KAY SHUN-SHUN at Hobiennale 2017, Hobart; and Work in Progress: Investigations South of Market at Yerba Buena Center for the Arts, San Francisco.

 Previous curatorial and collaborative presentations have included The Case for Nonsense, presented at the 2016 Adelaide Festival of Ideas, Art on Tap for the Australian Experimental Art Foundation and Model Model United Nations at Open Engagement, USA.
 Additionally, Monte was co-founder and co-director of artist-run gallery FELTspace from 2007 to 2010.